jaysylvester/citizen/README.md

 citizen has a few basic helper functions that it uses internally, but might be of use to you, so it returns them for public use.

+### cache(options)

+You can store any object in citizen's cache.

+    // Cache a string for the life of the application. app.cache({
+      key: 'welcomeMessage',
+      value: 'Welcome to my site.'
+    });

+    // Cache a string for the life of the application, and overwrite the
+    // existing key.
+The overwrite property is required any time you want to
+    // write to an existing key.
+This prevents accidental overwrites. app.cache({
+      key: 'welcomeMessage',
+      value: 'Welcome to our site.',
+      overwrite: true
+    });

+    // Cache a file buffer using the file path as the key.
+This is a wrapper for
+    // fs.readFile and fs.readFileSync paired with citizen's cache function.
+    // Optionally, tell citizen to perform a synchronous file read operation and
+    // use an encoding different from the default (UTF-8). app.cache({
+      file: '/path/to/articles.txt',
+      synchronous: true,
+      encoding: 'CP-1252'
+    });

+    // Cache a file with a custom key.
+Optionally, parse the JSON and store the
+    // parsed object in the cache instead of the raw buffer.
+Expire the cache
+    // after 60000 ms (60 seconds), but reset the timer whenever the key is
+    // retrieved.
+    app.cache({
+      file: '/path/to/articles.json',
+      key: 'articles',
+      parseJSON: true,
+      lifespan: 60000,
+      resetOnAccess: true
+    });

+### exists(key)

+This is a way to check for the existence of a given key in the cache without resetting the cache timer on that key.

+    app.exists('welcomeMessage')          // true
+    app.exists('/path/to/articles.txt')   // true
+    app.exists('articles')                // true

+### retrieve(key)

+Retrieve a cached object using the key name.
+If `resetOnAccess` was true when the item was cached, using retrieve() will reset the cache clock and extend the life of the cached item.

+    app.retrieve('welcomeMessage')
+    app.retrieve('/path/to/articles.txt')
+    app.retrieve('articles')

+### clear(key)

+Clear a cache object using the key name.

+    app.clear('welcomeMessage')
+    app.clear('/path/to/articles.txt')
+    app.clear('articles')

 ### listen({ functions }, callback)

 The article example we've been using has only simple methods that return static content immediately, but things are rarely that simple.
 The `listen()` function takes advantage of the asynchronous, event-driven nature of Node.js, letting you wrap a single function or multiple asynchronous functions within it and firing a callback when they're done.
 You can also chain and nest multiple `listen()` functions for very powerful asynchronous function calls.